3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 The disadvantage of RVPs is that they are not available in public.
 You need to have a CNDA signed with Intel to obtain the platform itself as well as its schematics and design files.
-So you probably will not be able to reproduce my results.
-Anyway I think it will help you with booting a modern platform using coreboot and what should you pay attention to.
+But rest assured, because:

+1. If you are OEM/ODM with the reasonable volume you can obtain RVP through Intel representative, but don't worry we got you covered if you just need it for firmware development
+2. If you know how to boot it on the reference design and you know the delta between RVP and your design, then we can easily price coreboot port for you

 # Preparing to work with the platform

 As I have mentioned earlier, building coreboot firmware should be easy and straightforward thanks to the simplicity of the project design.
 Well it should...
-It is not always true when it comes to relatively new hardware, especially when adding a first platform supporting given microarchitecture.
+It is not always true when it comes to relatively new hardware, especially when adding a first platform supporting given microarchitecture, such as in this case.

 But let's start from the beginning.
 Typically when starting the work with new platform you want to check whether it works, so you plug the power supply and